zinefer/lets-encrypt-azure/docs/Setup.md

 To manually invoke it, call the endpoint `<your-function>.azurewebsites.net/api/execute`.
 Note that it is a POST endpoint.

-It currently requires no body but allows a few overrides via querystring:
+It currently requires no body but allows overrides via querystring:

 * `newCertificate` - if set to `true` will issue new Let's Encrypt certificates for all sites even if the existing certificates haven't expired (this will also update the azure resources with the new certificates)
-* `updateResource` - if set to `true` will update the azure resource with the existing certificate.
-This is useful if you already have a certificate in the keyvault and just want to update the azure resources to use it, without issuing a new certificate.
-Since v1.1.0 this is obsolete as the function is idempotent and will automatically update resources that are not yet using the latest certificate